bach-nguyen-05/CNN-Animal-Classifier/README.md

 The network includes convolutional layers, pooling, fully connected layers, and regularization.
 ## Three Convolutional Layers
-The image is passed through the first convolutional layer which extracts basic features such as edges and then the layers gradually increase the number of output channels to capture more complex features.
+The image is passed through the first convolutional layer which extracts basic features such as edges and then the layers gradually increase the number of output channels to capture more complex features. <br>
 <strong>Similarities: </strong>
 + Kernel size applied to 3 layers are all 3x3
 + Utilized ReLU as an Activation Function and batch normalization